 Name, address, bank account number, and the fees that you’d like to negotiate.

 “Hello.
 My name is [your name], and I recently received an overdraft fee.
 I’m contacting you to see if you would be willing to refund this fee.”

 Have your points of leverage ready

 Are you experiencing financial hardship as a result of COVID-19?
 Is this overdraft a rare occurrence?
 Are you a loyal customer who has banked with Citibank for an extended period of time?
 Do you have multiple accounts with the bank?
 Do you make regular deposits?

 Be patient, persistent, and prepared not to get a refund every time

 Remember: The Citibank representative that you speak to likely didn’t write the rules on bank fee refunds.
 Be kind and patient throughout the process.

-You also shouldn’t hesitate to press the issue if you initially hear “no”.
-It might be part of the bank’s policy not to issue refunds, but your points of leverage can help change the representative’s mind.
+You also shouldn’t hesitate to press the issue if you initially hear “no.” The representative might counter-negotiate, stating that the financial institution is not a bank that issues refunds.
+Your points of leverage can help change the representative’s mind.
 Sometimes, success depends on the representative that you speak with, so try calling back a few days later to speak with someone new.

 Finally, you unfortunately have to be willing to lose some negotiations.
 If you’re not able to get the refund this time, try not to get discouraged.
 Take the necessary steps to avoid an overdraft fee in the future.